Use of APIs and hybrid cloud integration can increase revenue growth and create new revenue streams

 APIs are a set of functions and procedures that allow the creation of applications which access the features or data of an operating system, application, or other service.

-“Integrators” are defined as the most advanced group in the survey in terms of integration modernisation, and account for 15% of the respondent firms.
+“Integrators” are defined as the most advanced group in the survey in terms of integration modernization, and account for 15% of the respondent firms.
 They meet the criteria of having developed a hybrid integration strategy; and cloud-based integration and/or microservices are “very prominent” in their integration approach.

 “Deliberators” are respondent firms that do not meet the criteria of having developed a hybrid integration strategy, and account for 16% of the overall survey sample.